orchestracities/ngsi-timeseries-api/doc/manuals/index.md

 To begin with, you have an **IoT layer** pushing data in NGSI format to the **[Orion Context Broker](https://fiware-orion.readthedocs.io
 )**.

 The idea of **QuantumLeap** is pretty straightforward.
 By leveraging on the [notifications mechanism](http://fiware-orion.readthedocs.io/en/latest/user/walkthrough_apiv2/index.html#subscriptions), you instruct Orion to notify QuantumLeap of the changes in the entities you care about.
-Details of this process are explained in [this section](user/ngsi_notification.md).
+Details of this process are explained in the [Orion Subscription part of the User Manual](user/index.md#orion-subscription).
 Notifications will arrive to QuantumLeap's API *'/notify'* endpoint.
 Its **Reporter** submodule will parse and validate the notification and eventually feed it to the configured **Translator**.
 The Translator is ultimately responsible for persisting the NGSI information to the configured times-series database.

 In addition to the *'/notify'* endpoint, the API is planned to include NGSI endpoints for advanced raw and aggregated data retrieval.